-* Credit Lines opened through Upgrade feature APRs of 6.99%-29.99% and line amounts ranging $500 to $50,000.
-The lowest rates require autopay and the majority of the line amounts will be $20,000 or under.
+* Credit Lines opened through Upgrade feature APRs of 6.99%-29.99% and line amounts ranging $500 to $20,000.
+The lowest rates require autopay.
 For example, a $10,000 transaction with a 60-month term and a 19.99% APR has a required monthly payment of $267.97.
 The APR on your draw may be higher or lower.
 Your rate, line amount and default term depend on maintaining a qualifying credit score, your credit usage history, requested amount and other factors.

 - Example of amortization period using Upgrade Card

 - Calculations use Bankrate minimum monthly payment calculator assuming a $10,000 starting balance, “interest + 1%” minimum and an interest rate of 18%, which is approximately equal to the national average rate for good credit” (Source: https://www.cardrates.com/).